 Like with any change in your organization, the process of adopting OKRs must be thoroughly planned and executed correctly.
 There are several ways OKRs can go wrong (that’s the reason you’re reading this article), but adoption doesn’t have to be one of them.

-To remedy many of the challenges of OKR adoption, it’s useful to have an OKR champion within your organization.
-Having somebody responsible for OKR implementation means a greater likelihood of consistency and follow through, reducing OKR mistakes along the way.
+How to overcome it: It’s useful to have an OKR champion within your organization.
+Having someone responsible for OKR implementation means a greater likelihood of consistency and follow through, reducing OKR mistakes along the way.

 If you need help, OKR consultants can also be a beneficial resource when you’re in the early stages of your OKR journey.